brianzhang01/popsim-notes/README.md

         * Jerome: developers is what we need
     + Georgia Tsambos: we can convert from SLiM, but it sounds like your model checking process depends on things that happen in msprime
         * Andrew, Andy: we should be agnostic to simulator?
-    + Arielle Goldstein: propose that developers have to submit a Docker image
+    + Ariella Gladstein: propose that developers have to submit a Docker image
     + Jedidiah Carlson: how do we plan on publishing these extensions?
 Another big paper, or multiple small individual contributions?
 - Extensions
     + Selection